grpc/proposal/L8-c++-internalization.md

 This gRFC aims to clarify that the first two are intended for public use (the second one to support custom serializers), but that the last three should not be used as such.
-This will be achived by moving classes and functions in the latter three categories to `namespace grpc::internal`.
+This will be achieved by moving classes and functions in the latter three categories to `namespace grpc::internal`.